ThRahmani/ThRahmani/README.md

-- 👋 Hi, I’m taha from asia
+- 👋 Hi, I’m taha
-- 👀 I’m interested in AI, networking and everything about computer systems
+- 👀 I’m interested in AI, Statistics and everything about Computer Systems
 - 🌱 I’m currently learning pogramming in python and algorithm

 <!---